-f.
-Appointment and approval of terms of employment of the Company CEO
+F. Approval of terms of employment of the Company CEO

-In October 2019, the salary of the Company CEO - Yfat Reiter, was set at NIS 80,000 per month, plus a bonus as set out in the bonus plan for officers (see section 4.6 C to Part A: Description of the Entity's Business) plus accepted benefits (company car, cellular telephone and reimbursement of expenses).
+In October 2019, the salary of the Company CEO - Yfat Reiter, was set at NIS 80,000 per month, plus a bonus as set out in the bonus plan for officers in the Company and customary social benefits - company car, cellular telephone and reimbursement of expenses.
 See Regulation 21 of Part D (Additional Information on the Entity) for further information on the compensation of interested parties and senior officers.